WICG/navigation-api/README.md

 ### Attaching and using history state

-To update the current entry's state, instead of using `history.replaceState(newState)`, use `appHistory.reload({ state:  newState })`, combined with a `navigate` handler to convert the cross-document navigation into a same-document one.
-(See also [#115](https://github.com/WICG/app-history/issues/115) for cases where that pattern might be a bit awkward, and we're discussing something better.)
+To update the current entry's state, instead of using `history.replaceState(newState)`, either:

+- Use `appHistory.reload({ state:  newState })`, combined with a `navigate` handler to convert the cross-document navigation into a same-document one and update the document appropriately, if your state update is meant to drive a page update.

+- Use `appHistory.updateCurrent({ state: newState })`, if your state update is meant to capture something that's already happened to the page.

 To create a new entry with the same URL but a new state value, instead of using `history.pushState(newState)`, use `appHistory.navigate(appHistory.current.url, { state: newState })`, again combined with a `navigate` handler.

 To read the current entry's state, instead of using `history.state`, use `appHistory.current.getState()`.
-Note that this will give a clone of the state, so you cannot set properties on it: to update state, use `appHistory.navigate()`.
+Note that this will give a clone of the state, so you cannot set properties on it: to update state, see above.

 In general, state in app history is expected to be more useful than state in the `window.history` API, because: